apiato/documentation/docs/optional-components/events.md

 Events:

- - Events provides a simple observer implementation, allowing you to subscribe and listen for various events that occur in your application.
+ - Events provide a simple observer implementation, allowing you to subscribe and listen for various events that occur in your application.
  - Events are classes that can be fired from anywhere in your application.
- - an event class will usually be bound to one or many Events Listeners Classes or has those Listeners registered to listen to it.
+ - An event class will usually be bound to one or many Events Listeners Classes or has those Listeners registered to listen to it.
  - "fire" is the term that is usually used to call an Event.

 More details [here](https://laravel.com/docs/events).